nedoai/PTGMG-PyTorch-GAN-Music-Generator-/README.md

 Stay updated with the latest harmonies and developments by joining our Telegram News channel: [@nedoainews](https://t.me/nedoainews).

 Unleash your inner composer and embark on a sonic adventure with PTGMG.
 Let the melodies flow, the algorithms harmonize, and the music transcend.

+## How to use?

+Run fit_model_with_save_points (recomended).py.
+Start training the model.
+Then if you need to add more data for better generation - run fine-tune-model-trans-method.py or fine_tune.py (fine-tune-model-trans-method.py) - should make it sound better (not exact).
+If you don't want to bother with additional training - test_with_prompt.py for tests.

+Also install the following libraries:

+pip install librosa soundfile torchtext torch numpy (if torchtext is not working - install torchtext==0.6.0)

 :notes: :musical_keyboard: :guitar: :trumpet: :violin: :drum: :notes: